Brooke Satchwell: Other activities

 Satchwell has promoted charity work as a fundraiser for the Starlight Children's Foundation Gift of a Lifetime, and in joining the fight against sand mining of Sydney's historic Kurnell sand dunes.

 In 2009, Satchwell supported Power Shift, a climate-change conference for young people held in Sydney.

 Personal life

 Satchwell's five-year relationship with actor Matthew Newton ended in 2006.
-Newton was charged with four offences including common assault, intimidation and assault occasioning actual bodily harm against Satchwell.
-Three of the charges were withdrawn by prosecutors, Newton pleading guilty on the remaining charge of common assault.
+Newton was charged with four offences against Satchwell: common assault, intimidation, and assault occasioning actual bodily harm.
+Three of the charges were withdrawn by prosecutors, with Newton pleading guilty to the remaining charge of common assault.

 On 26 November 2008, Satchwell was in a building which was attacked by terrorists in the 2008 Mumbai attacks.
 She hid in a cupboard until gunfire ceased.

 Satchwell was engaged to film editor David Gross from 2012 until 2019.
 In 2015, she stated that long times separated by distance made it hard for them to ever set a date for the wedding.